G

 Where to Start

 AEO is not a new discipline to fear or a buzzword to dismiss.
 It is search work pointed at a surface that now writes the answer instead of listing links.
-The brands that get cited are the reachable, clear, well-sourced ones, not the ones who bought the priciest dashboard.
+Most teams have not started it either: in an Acquia-commissioned Researchscape survey of 500-plus US and UK marketers (September 2025), 62% had watched search clicks decline, yet only 20% had begun implementing an AEO strategy.
+The brands that get cited are the reachable, clear, well-sourced ones, not the ones with the biggest tool budget.
+When you do reach for software, our rundown of the best AEO tools by job sorts them by the task each one actually does.

 Work in that order.
 Confirm AI crawlers can reach your key pages, restructure those pages to answer first, earn honest mentions on the sources engines trust, then track whether the citations actually show up.
-The first step is the cheapest and the easiest to get wrong: geotoolbox's free Content Analyzer checks whether the major AI crawlers can reach a page and grades how citable it is, in under a minute.
+The first step is the cheapest and the easiest to get wrong: geotoolbox's free AI-Readiness Score checks whether the crawler-access foundations are in place, and the paid Content Analyzer grades how citable the page is.
 Fix what it flags, then work down the list.

 Sources